blabla1337/skf-flask/skf/markdown/code_examples/flask/42-code_example--Enforce_sequential_step_order_shopping--.md

     """
-    After that the user verifies this information then he will be redirected to the payment page like ideal, Paypall etc.
+    After that the user verifies this information then he will be redirected to the payment page like ideal, Paypal etc.

     Whenever the payment returns true you set the "verified" column on the checkout table to TRUE and you send the customer the invoice and send him his items.